OncaLLM/oncallm/ROADMAP.md

 Purpose

 - Make OncallM a reliable on-call AI copilot that triages alerts, inspects Kubernetes signals (resources, events, logs, metrics), summarizes likely root cause, and proposes safe, auditable remediations.
 Optimized for a link-first workflow: Alertmanager (and other notifiers) include links to the OncallM web UI for each alert; optional ChatOps integrations can come later.
 Supports authenticated deep-links via SSO/SAML/OIDC.
+Emphasizes low-cost local LLM support for development and testing.

 Versioning and planning